 Once our chores were done, we were set free and immediately gathered together at Omar’s, the only restaurant in West End still standing since the hurricane.
 Feasting on burgers, roti, and mango dessert, we all took advantage of the wifi and caught up with parents and friends.

 Kylie, Skye, and Jules walked the two-mile death march to the store and asked for their whole supply of Dramamine while Mari, Dan, Tessa, Claire, Miranda, Kyle, and I stayed at the cafe to drink iced coffee and enjoy the slightly overcast day.
 It feels wrong to complain about how beautifully blue and sunny it is all the time, but the sunburn on me is thankful for some shade.
 A relaxing day overall before the exhaustive four hours on, four hours off pattern of passage watch.

-The whole time we got to enjoy shore, the staff was doing whatever it is they do when we are off the boat which probably breaks out all the good snacks and celebrate the peace.
+The whole time we enjoyed the shore.
+The staff was doing whatever it was they did when we were off the boat, which probably broke out all the good snacks and celebrated the peace.
 We were then ferried back to the boat for another lesson by oceanography extraordinaire Alex.
 Halfway through, the classroom began to rock back and forth, and before we knew it, we were on the passage to Nevis.